-You can monitor backup, replication, SureBackup, backup copy, backup to tape, SQL database transaction log backup, Oracle database backup, file to tape, VM copy and file copy jobs configured to protect the virtual environment.
+Veeam ONE Monitor allows you to track backup, replication, SureBackup, backup copy, backup to tape, SQL database transaction log backup, Oracle database backup, file to tape, VM copy and file copy jobs configured to protect the virtual environment with Veeam Backup & Replication.

 You can track real-time job statistics at different levels of your backup infrastructure: